sfrias/SmartWeekend2019/README.md

-Code for make a transactions server to make with maritime chartering operations.
+Code for make a simple transactions server to make with maritime chartering operations.